budget

 Prerequisite: cost tracking must be enabled

-budget set rejects with HTTP 422 when the rack parameter cost_tracking_enable is false and you supply any enforcement-bearing field (--monthly-cap, --alert-at, --at-cap-action).
-Without the accumulator running, those fields would persist as unenforced config — the loud rejection replaces a silent no-op.
-Set the rack parameter first:
+budget set rejects with HTTP 422 when the rack parameter cost_tracking_enable is false and you supply any enforcement field (--monthly-cap, --alert-at, --at-cap-action).
+Enable cost tracking first:

 $ convox rack params set cost_tracking_enable=true